 Choosing your first sex toy can feel confusing.
 You open up a website, or walk into the shop… And choices surround you.
-What in the world should you get, out of hundreds — even thousands — of options?!
+What in the world should you get, out of hundreds โ€” even thousands โ€” of options?!
 Is there a best first-time vibrator, or one dildo to rule them all?

 The answer is: NO, not everyone will enjoy the same thing.
-Because we have different bodies, different tastes, different needs.
+Different humans have different tastes!
 BUT, hear me out: Knowing the right questions to honestly ask (either yourself, or your partner) about sex toy desires will narrow down the choices, and lead you to one or two toys to start exploring with.
-Your pleasure is top priority here, so don’t be shy about thinking about what you want!
-So you can pick the best first sex toy for *your* body.
-I’ve put together a collection of these best-first picks here, and keep reading for all the details!

 This guide to buying your first vibrator, first dildo, or first butt plug will recommend:

-- Only body-safe sex toys: so you don’t end up with nasty materials (like softened PVC) that will irritate the skin / cause infection.
+• Only body-safe sex toys: so you don’t end up with nasty materials (like softened PVC) that will irritate the skin / cause infection.

-- Mainly budget-friendly options (under $50) for most of these answers — though in a few cases (see the Nova 2), I had to pull out a pricier toy as truly the one best choice.
+• Mainly budget-friendly options (under $50) for most of these answers โ€” though in a few cases (see the Nova vibrator), one specific toy is best for 95% of toy-buyers.

 My own journey into buying sex toys was full of “Eh, that didn’t really work” and unsafe choices, as I wandered randomly through tons of vibes and dildos, trying to figure it all out.
-My goal here is to help you avoid a similar experience — so you won’t waste a few hundred dollars buying one mediocre product after another, but loving none of them.
-For more in-depth reading, I have a “best toys by category” guide too, if you (amazingly!) already know what category of sex toy you’re drawn to.1 Sex toys for beginners don’t need to be low quality.
+My goal here is to help you avoid a similar experience โ€” so you won’t waste a few hundred dollars buying one mediocre product after another, but loving none of them.
+For more in-depth reading, I have a “best toys by category” guide too, if you (amazingly!) already know what category of sex toy you’re drawn to.
+Sex toys for beginners don’t need to be low quality.

-So let’s dive into questions to ask about the best first sex toy…
+So, let’s dive into questions to ask about the best first sex toy…

-How to Choose Your First Vibrator
+How to Choose Your First Vibrator / First Clitoral Sex Toy

 First, vibrator or dildo?
 There are safe vibrating dildos, but here a “vibrator” is any toy with a vibrating motor inside, vs. a dildo being a non-mechanical toy (that you thrust or ride).